naranyala/starter-rust-webuireact-rsbuild/README.md

 The architecture separates concerns cleanly: Rust handles system integration, data persistence, and business logic, while React manages the user interface through familiar component-based patterns.
 The two layers communicate through a bridge that transmits typed data and events in both directions, giving you the best of both worlds without sacrificing either performance or developer velocity.

 Developers choose this stack for specific reasons that matter in production environments.
 Rust's zero-cost abstractions mean your backend code executes with native speed, and its memory safety guarantees eliminate entire categories of bugs that plague desktop applications.
 React's component model and extensive ecosystem provide everything needed to build complex, responsive interfaces quickly.
-When you combine these strengths with rspack's blazing-fast bundling, you get a development experience that feels lightweight despite producing fully-featured desktop software.
+When you combine these strengths with rsbuild's blazing-fast bundling, you get a development experience that feels lightweight despite producing fully-featured desktop software.

 ## Project Architecture